emmyclau/CarND-Vehicle-Detection/README.md

 6. Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 7. Estimate a bounding box for vehicles detected.

+### Step 1: Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images

+The code for this step is contained in the 2nd code cell of the IPython notebook located in "./vehicle_detection_for_submission.ipynb".